WATonomous/docker-elk/README.md

 Run the latest version of the [Elastic stack][elk-stack] with Docker and Docker Compose.

+This is a fork of the [docker-elk](https://github.com/deviantony/docker-elk) template.

 It gives you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticsearch and the visualization power of Kibana.